derrian-distro/LoRA_Easy_Training_Scripts/README.md

 I also added support for the new D-Adaption which works differently from the other optimizers.
 It handles the lr by itself, you just need to set the lr values to a value close to or at 1 for each lr. in order to seperate out the lr's for d-adaption though, you must also add the args `{"decouple": "True"}` to seperate the lr's for d-adaption. using the popups automatically sets this for you

+## LoCon Training
+I have added support for locon training that was recently released.
+To that end, I have added two new arguments for activating and managing it, `locon` for activating it, and `locon_dim` for setting the dim size.
+Since it is largely untested I have not added it to the popups for the time being. **The file size is larger, as it stores more info, since the dims are seperate, you can create lower sized models still**

 ## Changelog
+- Feb 27, 2023
+  - Updated the LoRA merging scripts to allow for merging LoRA to models, I don't believe this works for locon models for now, I'll look into adding support another time
+  - Added LoCon training to the scripts, as well as added the LoCon repo as a submodule.
+I added two new commands to facilite this
+    - `locon` which is a bool that activates training with LoCon
+    - `locon_dim` which is the dim for the LoCon layers, you must still set the main dim size
 - Feb 23, 2023
   - Completely overhauled the scripts, changing everything
   - command line and popup are no longer seperate scripts